JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 Comment: This curious statement appears at the end of a section commencing at 360,000,000 years ago so would cover from 410-360 million years ago.
 As far back as the 1950's the Cambrian period was given as from 540,000,000 to 500,000,000 years ago.

 Page-675.
 310,000,000 years ago.
-"The marine fauna developed to the point where every type of life below the vertebrate scale was represented in the fossils of those rocks which were laid down during these times.
+“The marine fauna developed to the point where every type of life below the vertebrate scale was represented in the fossils of those rocks which were laid down during these times.
 But all of these animals were marine organisms.
-No land animals had yet appeared except a few types of worms which burrowed along the seashores, nor had the land plants yet overspread the continents; there was still too much carbon dioxide in the air to permit the existence of air breathers."
+No land animals had yet appeared except a few types of worms which burrowed along the seashores, nor had the land plants yet overspread the continents; there was still too much carbon dioxide in the air to permit the existence of air breathers.”

 Comment: Air-breathing scorpions (an animal) were present in the Silurian period 100 million years earlier.
 Fossil evidence for land plants exists in the Ordovician (505-438 million years ago) and fossilized tracheids (which are diagnostic of vascular plants) are found in the early Devonian (408-360 million years ago)

 Page 681.
 "200,000,000 years ago the really active stages of the Carboniferous period began.
 For twenty million years prior to this time the earlier coal deposits were being laid down, but now the more extensive coal-formation activities were in process.
 The length of the actual coal-deposition epoch was a little over twenty-five million years.

-"180,000,000 years ago brought the close of the Carboniferous period, during which coal had been formed all over the world--in Europe, India, China, North Africa, and the Americas."
+“180,000,000 years ago brought the close of the Carboniferous period, during which coal had been formed all over the world--in Europe, India, China, North Africa, and the Americas.”

 Comment: Modern geology places the Carboniferous at from 360,000,000 to 286,000,000 years ago.
 In the 1950 period some geologists drew the boundaries at 320,000,000 to 260,000,000 years ago.
 It would be interesting to obtain information on the geological time scale for the 1920 to 1935 period.
 As with other commentaries on matters of science and cosmology in the Urantia Papers, it is possible that much of the information on paleontology is drawn from one or two text books that were current in that period.
 If so, they will eventually come to light.